 Who would you like to steal from?

 Think of the icons that inspire you.
-Make a list of the people you have a passion for: leaders, entrepreneurs, artists, musicians, designers, actors; then read about them, look at their pictures, their lifestyle, the way they dress.
+Make a list of the people you have a passion for leaders, entrepreneurs, artists, musicians, designers, actors; then read about them, look at their pictures, their lifestyle, the way they dress.
 If they are contemporary follow them on social media.
 Inspiration can come from anywhere: the web, movies, books, magazines, people you know, people you see in the street, a painting.
-You can have as many icons as you want to chose.
+You can have as many icons as you want to choose.
 Once you’ve figured them out, steal their precious secrets!
 Pick the style that resonates with what you want to communicate and reinvent it by adding your personal imprint.

 The first thing I do every time I create a new idea is a Mood Board that gives me a vision for the story I want to tell.
 I search pictures on the web, I rip out pages of magazines, I take photos of the things that inspire me on the street or in an art museum.
 Then I print all of these pictures and I put them on my Board.
 That’s when the magic happens and a new story comes out.
 One of my favorite tools to create Boards online is on the Pinterest website.
 Try creating your Board there and look for my Board – where you can steal some ideas!!